NinelK/BAND-torch/neurocaas-description.md

 ### Advanced Configuration

-The configuration system for `lfads-torch` is based on Hydra.
-[Under the hood](https://github.com/arsedler9/lfads-torch/blob/neurocaas/lfads_torch/run_model.py), the `model`, `datamodule` and `trainer` keys are recursively instantiated by passing the arguments specified to their respective `_target_` objects.
+The configuration system for `band-torch` is based on Hydra.
+[Under the hood](https://github.com/arsedler9/band-torch/blob/neurocaas/band_torch/run_model.py), the `model`, `datamodule` and `trainer` keys are recursively instantiated by passing the arguments specified to their respective `_target_` objects.
 For example, in order for Hydra to instantiate the `model`, it first instantiates the `readin`, `readout`, `train_aug_stack`, `infer_aug_stack`, etc. and then passes these objects into the `LFADS` constructor.
-This is important to understand this in order to take full advantage of the modularity of `lfads-torch`.
+This is important to understand this in order to take full advantage of the modularity of `band-torch`.
 Augmentations, priors, and reconstruction costs can all be easily swapped out in this way to develop new functionality.
-See [the GitHub repo](https://github.com/arsedler9/lfads-torch/blob/neurocaas) for more detail.
+See [the GitHub repo](https://github.com/arsedler9/band-torch/blob/neurocaas) for more detail.

 ## Output Files

-A successfully completed AutoLFADS run will return an `autolfads.zip` file containing the following:
+A successfully completed AutoLFADS run will return an `autoband.zip` file containing the following:

 - `fitlog.csv`: A log of the many metrics reported during training.
 The most important metrics to pay attention to are the reconstruction losses, `train/recon` and `valid/recon`.
 For most established model variants, this refers to the mean negative log-likelihood.
 Other metrics are clearly labeled in the header of the CSV.
 We recommend inspection of `train/recon` and `valid/recon` to avoid common issues like underfitting and overfitting.
-- `lfads_output_sess0.h5`: A copy of the original data file, combined with the outputs of the trained model.
+- `band_output_sess0.h5`: A copy of the original data file, combined with the outputs of the trained model.
 The denoised trials can be found at `train_output_params` and `valid_output_params`, along with other intermediate latent representations.
 - `model.ckpt`: The parameters of the final trained model.
-When the `lfads-torch` source code is released, the entire model can be loaded for post-hoc inspection and inference by passing the path to this checkpoint into the `LFADS.load_from_checkpoint` function.
+When the `band-torch` source code is released, the entire model can be loaded for post-hoc inspection and inference by passing the path to this checkpoint into the `LFADS.load_from_checkpoint` function.

 # FAQ
 ## How should I perform the training and validation split?